-10.6 Chisel Paste
+10.6 Benefits of Using Chisel Paste

 Allied Chisel Paste is a specialty lubricant made for use with all breakers.
 Developed exclusively for bushing and tools, chisel paste (when applied regularly) offers supreme protection against frictionrelated wear from heavy-loading.